Instance-dependent Label Distribution Estimation for Learning with Label Noise: Methodology

-Intuitively, the sharper LD labels can achieve better performance by reducing the impact of noise.
-Therefore, we utilize the temperature-parameterized softmax function to sharpen the estimated instance-specific LD ($i.e.$, $\textbf{y}_b^{LD}$).
-The temperature-parameterized softmax function can be formulated as follow
+Intuitively, a sharp LD means less impact of noise on the label distribution, leading to more accurate image classification.
+Therefore, we utilize the temperature-parameterized softmax function to sharpen the estimated instance-dependent LD $\textbf{\textit{y}}_i^{LD}$, shown as follows